-Section beam - A beam of yarn loaded on the creel of the slasher for the purpose of sizing.
-Several section beams are required to make each warp beam, depending on the sley of the fabric to be produced.
+Section beam - A beam of varn loaded on the creel of the slasher for the purpose of sizing.
+Several section beams are required to make each warp beam, depending on the slev of the fabric to be produced.

-Selvedge - The edge of the fabric at the sides of the loom as the fabric is woven.
+Selvedge - The edge of the fabric at the sides of the loom as the fabric is woven from the main body of the yarn.
+Shirley hairiness monitor - An instrument designed to surface of the yarn.

 Shed; warp shed - The opening formed when warp yarns are separated to insert filling yarn on a weaving machine.

-Shedding - The separation of size film or broken fibers from the main body of the yarn.
+Shedding - The separation of size film or broken fibers